shhschilling/MasterTwo/Readme.md

 # Purpose

+The calculation of loop decays is a tedious work, which can rarely be performed in a reasonable time by calculating all arising diagrams by hand.
-The Mathematica package MasterTwo allows automated  calculation of  all one- and two-loop Feynman integrals reducable to scalar integrals independent of external momenta and depending on up to two different masses.
+The Mathematica package `MasterTwo `allows the automated  calculation of  all one- and two-loop Feynman integrals reducable to scalar integrals independent of external momenta and depending on up to two different masses.
+In contrast to other programmes like `Reduce`and `Form` it works completely inside `Mathematica`.
+Compared to other programmes like `HIP`, `Tracer` and `FeynArts` , `MasterTwo` is much smaller.

 It consists of two subpackages, `Fermions` and `Integrals`.  `Fermions` covers the standard Dirac Algebra allowing the transformation of the integrals in scalar integrals. `Integrals` perform the subsequent Taylor expansion, partial fraction, tensor reduction and the integration of the thus achieved scalar integrals.

 # Structure